-Subject to operator policy, the 5G system shall provide a means to define and expose to an authorized third party a spatial anchor, i.e. an association between a physical location (a point or volume in three dimensional space) and service information.
+Subject to operator policy, the 5G system shall provide a means to define and expose to an authorized third party a spatial anchor, i.e., an association between a physical location (a point or volume in three-dimensional space) and service information.

-NOTE 1: Service information can include information to enable users to discover and access services, e.g. type of service, URLs, configuration data, the distance between the user and the spatial anchor, etc.
+NOTE 1: Service information can include information to enable users to discover and access services, e.g., type of service, URLs, configuration data, the distance between the user and the spatial anchor, etc.